ayumi-cloud/sc-legal-module/README.md

 ## Code of Conduct 💯

-In order to ensure that the October II proposal community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/ayumi-cloud/oc2-legal-module/blob/master/CODE_OF_CONDUCT.md).
+In order to ensure that the Summer CMS proposal community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/ayumi-cloud/oc2-legal-module/blob/master/CODE_OF_CONDUCT.md).

 ## For Future 🔮